wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/considerations.rst

 .. code-block:: console

-  # cd /var/ossec/wodles/azure
-  # ./azure-logs --log_analytics --la_auth_path credentials_example --la_tenant_domain 'wazuh.example.domain' --la_tag azure-activity --la_query "AzureActivity" --workspace example-workspace --la_time_offset 50d --debug 2 --reparse
+  # /var/ossec/wodles/azure/azure-logs --log_analytics --la_auth_path credentials_example --la_tenant_domain 'wazuh.example.domain' --la_tag azure-activity --la_query "AzureActivity" --workspace example-workspace --la_time_offset 50d --debug 2 --reparse

 The ``--debug 2`` parameter was used to get a verbose output since by default the script won't print anything on the terminal, and it could seem like it's not working when it could be handling a great amount of data instead.